-Shinjuku is filled with stylish host clubs, bars, and all kinds of entertainment that’s definitely not for kids.
-But it’s also where you can pet cats by the hour at a cat café, bar hop the Golden Gai, and eat at the robot restaurant.
+Shinjuku and the adult entertainment district known as Kabukicho are filled with stylish host clubs, bars, and all kinds of entertainment that’s definitely not for kids.
+But it’s also where you can visit one of the most beautiful gardens in Tokyo, pet cats by the hour at a cat café, bar hop the Golden Gai, and eat at the robot restaurant.

 If you’re not allergic to cats, let’s start at the Calico Cat Café!
 We can drink a latte and pet the fifty different kinds of cats for an hour.